---

 For detailed steps, refer to our [Install an IPA on an iOS Device](/docs/cloud/native-builds/guides/install-ipa-on-ios-device/) guide.

-Create a Build
+### Create a Build[¶](#create-a-build%5F1 "Permanent link")

 1. Navigate to the **Builds** page of your app.